baldapps/artemis/README.md

 * Avoid to define functions with parameters passed by value
 * Avoid hiding fields
 * Use all fields in assignment operator
+* Returning no const class field from const method

 ## Configuration